 Although Samaritan Ministries staff are trained to be forthright in phone conver- sations, routine responses to emails and oral opinions offered by the staff do not constitute binding decisions.
 Members who call to inform us of their circumstances in order to discover if a treatment qualifies for sharing will be given an opinion—not a binding decision.
 Inquiries by members in writing explaining circumstances and medical procedures involved and specifically seeking a binding, written ruling from SMI Leadership will be answered in writing and will explicitly indicate if it is a decision that will bind SMI.
-The routine submission of bills to SMI followed by SMI’s standard “Need Status Letter” will not be considered such an inquiry or binding ruling.
+The routine submission of bills to SMI followed by SMI’s standard “Need Status Update” will not be considered such an inquiry or binding ruling.

 Samaritan Ministries is a community of Christians and its members, as followers of Christ, believe that the Bible commands them to make every effort to live at peace and to resolve disputes with each other in private or within the Christian church (see Matthew 18:15-20; 1 Corinthians 6:1-8).
 A member who chooses to violate this command of Scripture and his covenant with his SMI brethren, and takes a dispute to court, destroys our fellowship and has chosen to be as if he had never been a Samaritan Ministries member, and to not have his needs shared with the membership.